jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

 The key part here, is `before-is-visible`.
 This gives our `::before` pseudo-element an `opacity` of `1`, so it becomes completely opaque.
-That means that we're now showing our `.sunrise-before::before` background, instead of our `.superman` background.
+That means that we're now showing our `.sunrise-before::before` background, and our `.superman` background behind it, completely hidden.

 However, as we have a transition on `opacity`, this change happens gradually over the next 10 seconds.